Particular/Workshop.NServiceBus/exercises/06/README.md

 ### Step 2

-Copy the following function to `ProgramService.cs`.
-The function converts a string to a deterministic guid:
+Copy the following function to `Program.cs` .
+The function converts a string to a deterministic Guid:

 ```c#
 static Guid StringToGuid(string value)